DericWard/Ask-God2/README.md

 1. Answer read out with an AI voice via text to speech
 2. Ability to input question as voice-to-text
+3. Choose which type of AI model to use
-3. Option to choose your "god", with an array of well-known avatars
+4. Option to choose your "god", with an array of well-known avatars
-4. Option to change language
+5. Option to change language

 ## Credits